nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-ExpressLibrary data are saved in the hard disk automatically after any command that changes the data.
+ExpressLibrary data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+Please refer to [_How data is saved_](https://ay2223s2-cs2103t-t12-3.github.io/tp/DeveloperGuide.html#how-data-is-saved) for more details.

 ### Editing the data file

-ExpressLibrary data are saved as a JSON file `[JAR file location]/data/expresslibrary.json`.
+ExpressLibrary data is saved as a JSON file `[JAR file location]/data/expresslibrary.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">